stefkn/personal-site/src/content/posts/lessons-from-flask-in-production.md

 ---

-## May I flask you a question?
+## Introduction

 Anyone slightly interested in web development and software has probably heard of Django, one of the most popular web frameworks in the world.
 However, you may _not_ have heard of [Flask](https://flask.palletsprojects.com/en/3.0.x/), which is a more lightweight web framework for Python.
 It's roughly analagous to Django, but is smaller and leaves a lot more up to the end user – it self-identifies as a "microframework" which allows the user to integrate their own tools and libraries to best suit their use case.
 This means you need to choose your own ORM, templating language, authentication, etc., from the wider Flask ecosystem – which can be either a blessing or a curse.

 I think Flask is a great framework, especially if you're looking for something lightweight and flexible, with a gentle learning curve.
-However, when using Flask in a production environment, I think there are a few things to be aware of along with the common Python pitfalls.
+However, when using Flask in a production environment, I think there are a few things to be aware of, along with the [common Python footguns.](https://docs.python-guide.org/writing/gotchas/)

-In this post, I'll share some of the lessons I've personally learned from working on a large, monolithic Flask webapp in production for about five years.
+In this post I'll try to give some practical examples of issues I've seen working in large Flask codebases, and some tips on how to avoid them.

 ## Common pitfalls